Pressure And Winds – Introduction

 - Humidity: The water vapor content of air is known as humidity.
 Warmer air has a greater capacity for holding water vapor whereas cooler air has a lesser capacity.

-- Relative Humidity: Relative humidity is the ratio of water vapour actually present in the air to the maximum water vapour holding capacity of the air at that temperature , expressed as a percentage .Thus,
+- Relative Humidity: Relative humidity is the ratio of water vapor actually present in the air to the maximum water vapor holding capacity of the air at that temperature , expressed as a percentage .Thus,

 ——————————————————————- * 100

-Max water vapour holding capacity of the air
+Max water vapor holding capacity of the air

 Therefore, whereas the temperature is directly related to the water-holding capacity of the air, the temperature and relative humidity are inversely related.